 A_05: 5 “MOON HEAD” cards

 (Cards with a negative value).
-Cards with the question mark.
+Cards marked with a question mark.

 The question mark is used to distinguish the card. (see H)